tejabalu/Sensoria-TakeHome/README.md

 -   Customized 404 page for the application.
 -   Notification to the user incase the API fails to respond.
 -   The current history view does not show the activities in the order they were suggested.
 In the future, the view should be sorted so that the user sees the latest suggestions first in the history tab.
+-   Mobile/tablet responsive design yet to be verified.

 > The live version of this app is available on [Vercel](https://getactivities-tejabalu.vercel.app/)